 A quota is similar to a rate limit, as it allows a certain number of requests through in a time period.
 However traditionally these periods are much longer, For example, if you would like to have a user only have 10,000 requests to the API per month, you can create a key that has no rate limiting but will disallow access once the quota is empty.
 Tyk will automatically reset the quota if the time limit on reset has been exceeded.

 Quotas in Tyk use a decrementing counter in the token’s session object to measure when to block inbound requests.

 How do quotas renew?

-In Tyk, most things are event-driven, the same goes for quotas, since all quotas have a reset time limit, they do not “reset” on a specific date (e.g. 1st of the month), instead the “reset” on or after a date has passed, and only when the key is actively being used, this means that the period can “move” if the token is only partially active.
+In Tyk, most things are event-driven, the same goes for quotas, since all quotas have a reset time limit, they do not “reset” on a specific date (e.g. 1st of the month), instead they “reset” on or after a date has passed, and only when the key is actively being used.
+This means that the period can “move” if the token is only partially active.